SUNY Downstate Health Sciences University

 We are conducting an independent research project that is aimed at establishing the biological relevance of BC RNAs in tumor cells, and at developing early cancer diagnostic and prognostic tools.
 Based on our finding that BC RNAs are detectable at significant levels in oocytes and spermatogonia as well as in various types of malignant tumor cells, we suggest that:

-(2) Dysregulated expression of such RNAs results in altered translational control in malignant tumor cells.
+(2) Dysregulated BC200 RNA expression results in altered translational control in malignant tumor cells.

 Our research is aimed at establishing the role of BC RNAs in translational control mechanisms in tumor cells, its functional relevance in tumorigenesis and tumor progression, and the clinical utility of dysregulated expression in tumor cells.
-In particular, we will develop the utility of BC200 expression for tumor diagnosis and prognosis (Iacoangeli et al., 2004, Carcinogenesis 25, 2125-2133).
-This work is covered by several awarded and pending patents.
+In particular, we will develop the utility of BC200 expression for tumor diagnosis and prognosis (Iacoangeli et al., 2018).
+This work is covered by a number of patents.